2011: Art of Ass-Kicking Year in Review

 - Great by Choice: the surprising lessons of how tech startups succeed over the long term *

 Some of my posts defy any particular topic or categorization and really can only be placed under the “general ass-kicking” header.
-People really seem to love these posts: Cold Showers was my post popular post of 2011, and Winning Isn’t Normal, another general ass-kicking post, was my top in 2010.
+People really seem to love these posts: Cold Showers was my post popular post of 2011, and An Essay on Winning, another general ass-kicking post, was my top in 2010.

 - Taking Cold Showers *